joeface/COVID-19-Data-Fabric/README.md

 # COVID-19 Data Factory with Cloud Storage Support

-COVID-19 Data Factory is a Python script that fetches actual COVID-19 data from CSSE at JHU, Worldometers and uploads it into Cloud or stores into Redis.
+COVID-19 Data Factory is a Python script that fetches actual COVID-19 data from CSSE at JHU, Worldometers and uploads it into Cloud or stores it into Redis as a fall-back.
 The lib is ready to use as a Google Cloud Function or Amazon Lambda.

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install required packages.
-Packages may by installed in a virtualenv (recommended) or globally.
+Packages may be installed in a virtualenv (recommended) or globally.

 ```bash
 pip install -r requirements.txt